Our Next Upcoming Training Courses:

 Leader Specific Training

-Once a volunteer has a solid overview of the scouting program, training for a specific Scouting position continues through Leader Specific training.
+Once an adult volunteer has a solid overview of the scouting program, training for a specific Scouting position continues through Leader Specific training.
 This training provides the specialized knowledge a new leader needs to assume a leadership role.
 Because each course is designed for a specific leadership position, the training time varies.
 This training is classroom-led.
 Leader Specific training has been developed for the following positions and their assistants:’

 - Scoutmasters and Assistants